HDFGroup/vol-rest/README.txt

     REST VOL is properly initialized at the start of the application's execution and terminated at the end of the application's execution.
-The latter is used to set up a File Access Property List which will control how HDF5 deals with the file that is create or opened.
+The latter is used to set up a File Access Property List which will control how HDF5 deals with the file that is created or opened.
 See https://support.hdfgroup.org/HDF5/Tutor/property.html#fa for more details
     on File Access Property Lists.